JoshuaKoh/async-werewolf/roles.md

 # Wolf Team (Pack hunters)

 A number of abilities refer to the phrase "Werewolf Kill" For the purposes of all abilities (not wolfsbane), this refers to "The kill made by the pack-hunters as a group".
-A kill made by a Werewolf player based on their unique role abilitiy does not count as a werewolf kill for the lunatic, shapeshift, etc.
+A kill made by a Werewolf player based on their unique role abilitiy does not count as a werewolf kill for the lunatic, shapeshifter, etc.